Inhalant abuse: Is your child at risk?

 - Huffing.
 To huff an inhalant, a rag is soaked in an inhalant and pressed to the mouth.

-What are the risks of inhalant abuse?
+What are the risks of using inhalants?

-The initial euphoria of huffing might be followed by dizziness, slurred speech, and loss of coordination, inhibition and control.
+The initial euphoria of huffing might be followed by dizziness, headache, slurred speech, and loss of coordination, inhibition and control.
 Hallucinations and delusions are possible.

 - Chemical odors on breath or clothing